What Is Sin, and What Can We Do About It?

 Tim Keller, Prodigal God: Luke 15:11-32's two sons both embody self-made alienation.

-V. "Dust you are and to dust you will return": Sin's End
+V. "Dust you are and to dust you will return": Sin Leads to Its End

 As curse, sin earns condemnation and consequences (Rom 6:23, Isa 66:24, Matt 25:41 & 46, Jude 4, Masacchio's Expulsion from Eden).

 Where does sin's course lead?
-Influential images:
+Scripture's most common and influential images are

-death: Sheol (Eccl 9:5-10, cf. John 3:15, Jude 9), hades (Luke 16:23-31, Rev 1:18, cf. Jude 13);
+power: the inevitable death of the mortal in Sheol (Eccl 9:5-10, cf. John 3:15, Jude 9) or hades (Luke 16:23-31, Rev 1:18, cf. Jude 13);

-disposal: gehenna (Matt 10:28, Mark 9:43-48, cf. Jude 11), outer darkness (Matt 8:12, 22:13, 25:30, Jude 13);
+shame: the regretful disposal or casting off of the fruitless in gehenna (Matt 10:28, Mark 9:43-48, cf. Jude 11) or outer darkness (Matt 8:12, 22:13, 25:30, Jude 13);

-(Do these three anticipate, respectively, atonement theories of Christus Victor, moral influence, and reparation?)
+Do these three anticipate, respectively, atonement theories of Christus Victor, moral influence, and reparation?

 Later Christian tradition develops doctrines of sin and grace in terms of